www1ktor/scraper/sw/README.md

-to będzie scraper do otodom.
+to będzie taki scraper do otodom.